FyefoxxM/SimpleAIChatBot/README.md

-# Enhanced Python Chatbot with Knowledge Base
+# Smart Python Chatbot (v2)

-A simple yet powerful chatbot implementation in Python that features natural language processing, sentiment analysis, and an expandable knowledge base system.
-This chatbot can learn new information through interaction and provides context-aware responses.
+A Python-based chatbot that demonstrates basic artificial intelligence concepts through question handling and thoughtful response patterns.
+This chatbot can identify different types of questions and provide context-aware responses.

 ## Features

-- 🧠 Expandable JSON-based knowledge base
-- 💡 Natural Language Processing using NLTK
+- 🤔 Question type recognition (what, why, how)
+- 💭 Topic extraction from questions
-- 🎯 Pattern matching for accurate responses
+- 🎯 Pattern-based response generation
-- 📚 Learning capability for new facts and topics
-- 😊 Sentiment analysis for context-aware responses
+- 😊 Basic sentiment analysis
-- 🔄 Easy to extend and modify
+- 💡 POS (Part of Speech) tagging

 ## Prerequisites